medic/cht-core/.github/actions/deploy-with-medic-conf/README.md

-# deploy-with-medic-conf Shared GitHub Action
+# deploy-with-cht-conf Shared GitHub Action
-The `deploy-with-medic-conf` is a parameterised reusable GitHub action that deploys of CHT applications to a running CHT instance.
+The `deploy-with-cht-conf` is a parameterised reusable GitHub action that deploys of CHT applications to a running CHT instance.

 ## CHT App Requirements
-* medic-conf@3.3 or above
+* cht-conf@3.3 or above

 ## Example GitHub Step